-There’s no doubt that Snowdonia’s stunning landscape is one of the area’s main attractions, but there is so much more to be found in the towns and villages as well.
+There’s no doubt that Eryri’s stunning landscape is one of the area’s main attractions, but there is so much more to be found in the towns and villages as well.

 The National Park is packed with local produce to sample, and supporting the area’s local producers and businesses is a great way to contribute to local communities.

 Shopping in Eryri National Park is a unique experience.
 The National Park is home to many local shops and businesses as well as independent enterprises.